How Doctors Can Stop Stigmatizing — And Start Helping — Kids With Obesity

 Compared to the occasional primary care visits that many families are used to, the IDEAL clinic's interdisciplinary model can feel intense.
 Some families aren't ready for biweekly visits to the clinic or an overhaul of an entire household's eating habits.

 "We do live in a culture where we're snacking all the time," Vaidya says.
-"By the time they're three, they're eating french fries."
+"By the time they're 3, they're eating french fries."

 Some of the changes that the IDEAL clinic recommends can be tough for poor families.
 So this approach might be hard to bring to some of the kids who need it most.
-We know that low-income children are more likely to have obesity than their wealthier counterparts, a disparity that Vaidya says is likely caused by many different factors: the difficulty of finding fresh fruits and vegetables in poor neighborhoods; parents unwilling to let their kids play outside if they think the neighborhood is dangerous; the challenge of making home-cooked, sit-down meals when parents are working multiple jobs.
+We know that low-income children are more likely to have obesity than their wealthier counterparts, a disparity that Vaidya says is likely caused by many factors: the difficulty of finding fresh fruits and vegetables in poor neighborhoods; parents unwilling to let their kids play outside if they think the neighborhood is dangerous; the challenge of making home-cooked, sit-down meals when parents are working multiple jobs.

 Still, some pediatric obesity researchers say that even though this all-in, family-focused approach is difficult, it's the best model we have to help kids who are at an unhealthy weight.

-Note: An earlier version of this story misspelled Matilde Palmer's first name as Mathilde Palmer.